emilwallner/How-to-learn-Deep-Learning/README.md

 - I often build the network in four steps.
 Start with one data example and make anything that runs.
 At this stage, it's okay if you only understood 20% of the paper and your network is buggy.
 Once you have something to experiment, it makes it a lot easier to add the remaining 80% of the knowledge.
 For the second stage, I start automating the training flow and try to overfit the network.
 Once you can overfit the model, I build a structure to create a network that can generalize.
 For the final part, I implement multiprocessing and optimize the CPU and GPU utilization.
 - Discussions online are in general a good way to understand a paper better.
 Google is a good starting point, but also check reviewing sites such as [openreview](openreview.net), [Arxiv-sanity](http://www.arxiv-sanity.com/) or [Twitter search](https://twitter.com/search-advanced).
 - Don't follow a step by step tutorial or MOOC.
 Instead, spend a few days scanning every MOOC and tutorial on the topic.
 This gives you an index of resources you can later dig deeper in.
 If you follow a step by step guide, you end up copy-pasting instead of learning anything.
-- It's very cognitive demanding to learn deep learning.
-To feel a sense of progress, I'd recommend [scheduling everything you do.](https://twitter.com/EmilWallner/status/955684571202359297) Also, have a Pomodoro timer and [block all news/notifications/social media.](https://twitter.com/EmilWallner/status/948200877680201729)
 - Most Q&A/forums will offer little help in solving your bugs.
 The best option is to document the problem you are facing in detail, then research all the unknowns.
 It often helps if you refactor your code and make small tests to try different assumptions about your model.
 I'd also suggest reaching out to the author of the paper you are reproducing.
 Again, if you reproduce student papers they are often happy to answer clarifying questions.
 - **Share your learning.** It's a great way to learn, you gain exposure, and you help people in the same position as you.